Hritesh007/Image-Viewer/README.md

 # Image-Viewer :camera:

- This is a simple Image Viewer GUI which can zoom and crop images.
+ This is a simple Image Viewer GUI which can zoom :mag: and crop :scissors: images.
  This Project was made using Java in Netbeans IDE using swings.

  # DOWNLOAD